 The need for reliable backup electric power is too important to leave to chance.
 Emergency power generators that rely on diesel fuel are at constant risk of unexpected failure due to clogged fuel filters when the diesel fuel is allowed to degrade and contamination occurs.
-Steps need to be taken to assure a reliable, long term source of quality diesel fuel for emergency generator systems.
+Including the monitoring the condition of the diesel fuel and the fuel storage tank is critical whenever diesel generator service is performed.

 The standard in the power generator industry is to simply run the backup generator system periodically, maybe once each month, for 30 minutes or until it reaches operating temperature.
 This is not enough time to allow the diesel fuel to circulate to achieve meaningful filtration.
 The diesel fuel is, however, subjected to injector pump pressure and extreme heat that warms the fuel returning to the storage tank and encourages condensation to form in the tank bottom providing an attractive environment for microbial contamination to thrive.
 Fuel filters are changed during normal oil changes, typically twice per year.
 The amount of run time for the fuel is not enough to allow contaminant build-up on the filter to reveal to the maintenance personnel that there is a diesel fuel contamination problem.
 Biocide additives are repeatedly added to the same fuel to deal with microbial activity, but this process accelerates fuel deterioration causing solids and debris to settle in the tank.
-Fuel samples are tested for microbial and fungi activity, but results are negative.
+Some protocols require fuel samples to be tested for microbial and fungi activity, but results show a false negative in many instances due to the presence of the residue of the biocide chemicals.
 Fuel quality, it is mistakenly assumed, is being maintained.

 As engines are tested, the diesel fuel is continuously re-circulated and exposed to extreme pressure and heat, which results in the agglomeration of asphaltenes, the high carbon content, heavy end fuel molecules.
 This process leads to the formation of larger and larger clusters and solids, which are very difficult to completely combust.
 These solids may grow so large that they create larger fuel droplets, too large for efficient combustion to occur.